IvanDemin3467/Dispatcher-OmSU/README.md

           It is implemented to get all events for given group e.g. DAN-909, DTN-809 etc.
-          Also searches all calendars for given user Also accepts cyrillic letters cal_list - lists calendars for user
+          Also searches all calendars for given user Also accepts cyrillic letters
+          Prints name of calendar, name of event and event date-time cal_list - lists calendars for user
 ```
 **Functions**